 With additional time, consider spending an afternoon in a Turkish hammam (spa), strolling along the former walls of Constantinople, taking a day trip to the Prince Islands, paying a visit to the Suleymaniye Mosque, heading over to Asia to check out the bustling neighborhood of Kadikoy, visiting the Valens Aqueduct, going to see the stunning Chora Church, or seeing a Whirling Dervish show.

-With more time, you could also consider going further afield in Turkey: short trips to Cappadocia or Ephesus are easy to take from Istanbul, either individually or as part of a tour.
+With more time, you could also consider going further afield to visit more incredibly interesting Turkish cities and towns: short trips to Cappadocia or Ephesus, for example, are easy to take from Istanbul, either individually or as part of a tour.

 Getting Around Istanbul